Principles of Physical Layer Security in Multiuser Wireless Networks: A Survey: Broadcast, Multiple-Access, and Interference Channels

+For the average transmit power constraint $\operatorname{Tr} \left( {{\mathbf{Q}}_x } \right) \leq P$, a computable secrecy capacity expression is currently unavailable for the general MIMO broadcast channel case.
+However, optimal solutions based on linear precoding have been found.
+For example, in \cite{Fakoorian13}, a linear precoding scheme was proposed for a general MIMO BC under the matrix covariance constraint.
+Conditions were derived under which the proposed linear precoding approach is optimal and achieves the same secrecy rate region as S-DPC.
+This result was then used to derive a closed-form sub-optimal algorithm based on linear precoding for an average power constraint.
+In \cite{Fakoorian11}, GSVD-based beamforming was used for the MIMO Gaussian BC to simultaneously diagonalize the channels.
+Linear precoding based on regularized channel inversion was studied in \cite{Collings12,Collings13,CollingsCOMML13} for a multi-antenna downlink where each message must be kept confidential from unintended receivers, and additional external eavesdroppers were assumed present in \cite{Geraci13}.
+User selection in downlink channels with external eavesdroppers was studied in \cite{MukherjeeAsilomar09}--\cite{PeiCOMML14}.

-Other recent works on secure multi user communications investigated the multiple-access channel (MAC) with confidential messages \cite{ MACMaric06}, \cite{LiangIT08}, the MAC wiretap channel (MAC-WT) \cite{Tekin08a}, \cite{Tekin08b}, and the cognitive MAC with confidential messages \cite{MACLiu09}.
+Other recent work on secure multi-user communications investigate the multiple-access channel (MAC) with confidential messages \cite{ MACMaric06}, \cite{LiangIT08}, the MAC wiretap channel (MAC-WT) \cite{Tekin08a}, \cite{Tekin08b}, and the cognitive MAC with confidential messages \cite{MACLiu09}.
 In \cite{ MACMaric06} and \cite{LiangIT08}, two transmitters communicating with a common receiver try to keep their messages secret from each other.
 For this scenario, the achievable secrecy rate region, and the capacity region for some special cases, are considered.

-In \cite{Tekin08a}, the Gaussian multiple access wire-tap channel (GMAC-WT) is considered where multiple users are transmitting to a base station in the presence an eavesdropper which receives a noisy version of the signal received at the base station (degraded wiretapper).
-In \cite{Tekin08a}, achievable rate regions were found for different secrecy constraints, and it was shown that the secrecy sum capacity can be achieved using Gaussian inputs and stochastic encoders, where the secrecy sum capacity is given by: In \cite{Tekin08b}, a general, not necessarily degraded, Gaussian MAC-WT is considered, and the optimal transmit power allocation that achieves the maximum secrecy sum-rate is obtained.
-It is shown in \cite{Tekin08b} that, a user that is prevented from transmitting based on the obtained power allocation can help increase the secrecy rate for other users by transmitting artificial noise to the eavesdropper.
+In \cite{Tekin08a}, the Gaussian multiple access wire-tap channel (GMAC-WT) was considered, where multiple users are transmitting to a base station in the presence an eavesdropper that receives a noisy version of what is received at the base station (degraded wiretapper).
+In \cite{Tekin08a}, achievable rate regions were found for different secrecy constraints, and it was shown that the secrecy sum capacity can be achieved using Gaussian inputs and stochastic encoders.
+In \cite{Tekin08b,Tekin08c}, a general, not necessarily degraded, Gaussian MAC-WT was considered, and the optimal transmit power allocation that achieves the maximum secrecy sum-rate was obtained.
+It was shown in \cite{Tekin08b} that, a user that is prevented from transmitting based on the obtained power allocation can help increase the secrecy rate for other users by transmitting artificial noise to the eavesdropper.